Artistic Director and Producer of NewsRevue

 Emma has been artistic director since 2001.
 Directing highlights include: Lucky Stiff (Whatonstage Best Musical Revival Nomination), Mamet’s The Shawl with Scarlett Strallen, world premieres Stage Fright by Lynn Howes with Abi Titmuss, Marion Allen’s Number One Hobby by Bea Roberts with Gen Swallow and Shamlet by Andrew Doyle.
 As a performer, stand out productions include the UK premiere of Tennessee Williams’s The Fat Man’s Wife directed by Russell Lucas, Sam n' Emma in Pop Tarts and she finally got to appear in NewsRevue in 2015.
 Emma is also a recipient of Fringe Report’s Theatre Person of the Year Award and received the Guinness World Record on behalf of NewsRevue in 2004.

 Shannon Steele is an Actor/Producer from Australia who has left the sunny shores of Sydney to work in the London theatre scene.
-Initially attracted the organised chaos and wonderful thrill of the Edinburgh Festival Fringe, Shannon has just finished working as the General Manager of C venues.
+Initially attracted the organised chaos and wonderful thrill of the Edinburgh Festival Fringe, Shannon was the General Manager of C venues in 2017.
 Having graduated from Australia's prestigious National Institute of Dramatic Art (NIDA), she recently made her London acting debut in Red Scarf Theatre's Thirty-Three at Leicester Square Theatre.
 Before studying at NIDA, Shannon attended the Australian National University, where she completed a Bachelor of Arts, majoring in Linguistics and Theatre Studies.
 During this time, she directed Eyes to the Floor by Alana Valentine and completed an honours thesis entitled Catharsis for the Oppressed, examining the political and theatrical work of Augusto Boal.

 Azeem studied Stage Management and Technical Theatre at East 15 Acting School.
 Since graduation Azeem has worked with Royal Caribbean Cruise Lines as a stage technician and progressed to a supervisor t a construction workshop.
 Azeem has been in theatre for over 10 years working in regional theaters including Edinburgh Fringe, West End and now the Canal Café!